Working with Warehouses

 - apps/guestbook/README.md

-It is important to understand that new Freight
+It is important to understand that new Freight will be produced when the

 latest commit (selected by the applicable commit selection strategy) contains